Activist to address immigration, health after Trump speech

-An immigration activist who will deliver a Democratic response in Spanish to President Donald Trump's first speech to a joint session of Congress on Tuesday plans to address the Republican administration's crackdown on immigrants living illegally in the U.S. and the need for affordable health care.
+An activist who will deliver a Democratic response in Spanish to President Donald Trump's first speech to a joint session of Congress plans to address his administration's crackdown on undocumented immigrants and the need for affordable health care.

 "Immigration is obviously very important, but I think people assume immigration is the only issue that Latinos care about," Silva told The Associated Press on Monday.
 "There are so many things affecting our lives, like health care, LGBTQ rights, women's rights."